-- Advanced Tax Accounting.
+- Acct 423, Advanced Tax Accounting.
 (Fall or spring semester).
 Senior level accounting students learn about business tax issues, and research specific questions related to business taxes.
 Projects will be completed during the last half of the semester.
 Business owners will receive a student-prepared research memorandum with potential courses of action the business may explore with a tax attorney or accountant.

 » For more information, contact Dr. Raj Aroskar, chair, Department of Accounting and Finance.

-- Advanced Business Writing.
+- Bcom 306, Advanced Business Writing.
 (Fall or spring semester).
 Students write formal reports and other documents to investigate and solve organizational issues and user test processes and instructions.

-- Special Topics-Writing Persuasive Proposals.
+- Bcom 491, Special Topics-Crafting Persuasive Proposals.
 (Fall or spring semester).Students write sales proposals, project proposals, grant proposals, marketing documentation, and other persuasive communication for organizations.

-» For more information, contact Dr. Paula Lentz, academic program director, Department of Business Communication.
+» For more information, contact Dr. Paula Lentz, academic program director, Business Communication Program.

-- Systems Analysis and Design.
+- IS 310, Systems Analysis and Design.
 (Fall or spring semester).
 Students design information systems for profit and nonprofit clients in the community.

-- Seminar in Information Systems.
+- IS 460, Seminar in Information Systems.
 (Fall or spring semester).
 Senior IS students design and develop information systems for profit and nonprofit clients in the community.

 Emphasis in both courses is on quality and completeness in meeting client needs within the semester framework.
 Examples of projects include creation of web sites, networks, databases, software, applications and information systems, strategic plans, and development of information systems training and documentation.» For more information, contact Dr. Jean Pratt, interim chair, Department of Information Systems

 Management and Marketing

-- Small Business Consulting.
+- Mgmt 414, Small Business Consulting.
 (Spring semester).
 Student teams develop comprehensive business plans for a small business.
 Appropriate clients have been in business for two or more years and have two or more employees.
 Previous clients come from a variety of industries and have had anywhere from two to 60+ employees.